 PCTA has adopted an investment policy that specifies the primary objectives are to provide a predictable stream of funding for endowment purposes while maintaining the purchasing power of the endowment assets over time.
 Endowment assets are invested in a well-diversified asset mix including both equity and debt securities.
-The intended result is to achieve a real (after inflation and expenses) total rate of return of 4%.
+The intended result is to achieve a real (after inflation and expenses) total rate of return equal to or greater than the spending rate.
 Therefore, PCTA expects its endowment assets, over time, to produce an average rate of return of approximately 7% - 8% annually and inflation to average 3 - 4% annually.

-NOTE 10 ENDOWMENT FUND - CONTINUED
+NOTE 11 ENDOWMENT FUND - CONTINUED